-22 "Outdoor/Patio Situation" restaurants in Miami.
+86 "Outdoor/Patio Situation" restaurants in Miami.

 Ariete is one of Coconut Grove’s best restaurants, but still casual enough for a nice weeknight dinner.

-Taquiza is one of the rare affordable spots in South Beach that also makes some of the best tacos in the city.
+Taquiza is a rare affordable spot in South Beach that also makes some of the best tacos in the city.